 Following this judgement, the European authorities negotiated with the US authorities and the Commission issued a new decision, the Privacy Shield, which is an upgraded version of the Safe Harbor.

-However, Facebook informed Mr Schrems that the transfer of his data was based on the SCCs and, Mr Schrrems, called into question the validity of the decision 2010/87 instating the SCCs because there is no remedy that would allow the persons concerned to invoke, in the United States, their rights to respect for private life and to protection of personal data.
+However, Facebook informed Mr Schrems that the transfer of his data was based on the SCCs and, Mr Schrrems, called into question the validity of the decision 2010/87 instating the SCCs because there is no remedy that would allow the persons concerned to invoke, in the United States, their rights to respect for private life and to the protection of personal data.
 In those circumstances, Mr Schrems also asked the supervisory authority to suspend the transfer of his data in application of Decision 2010/87.

 As a result, the Irish supervisory authority sought to assess whether the USA provided an adequate level of protection and if not, whether the decision 2010/87/EU provided sufficient safeguards.
 In this regard, the Irish authority brought proceedings before the High Court so that the latter may refer questions to the CJUE for a preliminary ruling.